Automotive, Building, & Manufacturing Technology Courses

 Dual Credit Information:

-Description: Workplace Experience courses allow for students to earn high school credit for work experience in fields related to a students’ career interest.
+Description: Work Based Learning courses allow for students to earn high school credit for work experience in fields related to a students’ career interest.
 Students will need to meet once a week with the school teacher at their high school and secure a job that will result in the student working 60 hours of workplace experience during the semester.
 The classroom instruction allows for discussion of relevant topics that are responsive to the workplace experience and employability skill development.

 Major Topics or Themes: (additional topics may be covered)